Kyleena IUD Side Effects (2026 Guide)

 Kyleena is not recommended for women with certain health conditions, such as active pelvic infections, unexplained vaginal bleeding, or known allergies to levonorgestrel or device components.

-After Kyleena is placed, it’s normal to experience some spotting, cramping, or mild discomfort.
-Most side effects improve within a few months as your body adjusts.
-Regular follow-up appointments with your healthcare provider ensure the device remains properly positioned and functioning.
+After Kyleena is placed, it is normal to experience some spotting, cramping, or mild discomfort.
+Most side effects improve within a few months as the body adjusts.
+Kyleena side effects after 1 year are typically much milder than those in the first few months, with many users reporting lighter periods or none at all.
+Regular follow-up appointments ensure the device remains properly positioned and functioning.

 If side effects persist or worsen, Doctronic’s telehealth services can provide timely advice and help determine if further medical evaluation is needed.